 Always clean your rifle as soon as possible after firing to prevent buildup of shooting residue and to prevent corrosion from starting.
+To properly clean an AK style rifle, a bore snake should be used to clean the rifle from the chamber end.
 To maintain your rifle in good working order, it should be cleaned regularly even if it has not been fired.
 If you live in a low-humidity area, this may mean doing a full clean once or twice a year; but if you live in a high-humidity area, it may be necessary to clean your rifle as often as once a week.

-NOTE: In freezing weather (below 32° F. or 0° C.), the use of a dry lubricant (instead of oil) for lubrication may work better.
+Note: In freezing weather (below 32° F. or 0° C.), the use of a dry lubricant (instead of oil) for lubrication may work better.